yingweiwo

 Absorption, Distribution and Excretion

-Ramipril is almost completely metabolized to ramiprilat, which has about 6 times the angiotensin-converting enzyme (ACE) inhibitory activity of ramipril, and to the diketopiperazine ester, the diketopiperazine acid, and the glucuronides of ramipril and ramiprilat, all of which are inactive.
+Ramipril is a prodrug with virtually no pharmacological activity until it is hydrolyzed to ramiprilat in the liver.
+Ramipril is almost completely metabolized to ramiprilat, which has approximately six times the angiotensin-converting enzyme (ACE) inhibitory activity of ramipril.
+Additionally, ramipril is metabolized to diketopiperazine ester, diketopiperazine acid, and glucuronide of both ramipril and ramiprilat; these metabolites are inactive.

 Biological Half-Life

-Plasma concentrations of ramiprilat /metabolite of ramipril/ decline in a triphasic manner (initial rapid decline, apparent elimination phase, terminal elimination phase).
-The initial rapid decline, which represents distribution of the drug into a large peripheral compartment and subsequent binding to both plasma and tissue ACE, has a half-life of 2 to 4 hours.
-Because of its potent binding to ACE and slow dissociation from the enzyme, ramiprilat shows two elimination phases.
-The apparent elimination phase corresponds to the clearance of free ramiprilat and has a half-life of 9 to 18 hours.
-The terminal elimination phase has a prolonged half-life (>50 hours) and probably represents the binding/dissociation kinetics of the ramiprilat/ACE complex.
-It does not contribute to the accumulation of the drug.
-After multiple daily doses of ramipril 5 mg to 10 mg, the half-life of ramiprilat concentrations within the therapeutic range was 13 to 17 hours. /Ramiprilat/
+The plasma concentration of ramiprilat exhibits a three-phase decline.
+The initial rapid decline represents drug distribution to tissues, with a half-life of 2–4 hours.
+The apparent elimination phase has a half-life of 9–18 hours, which is considered to represent the clearance of free drug.
+The terminal elimination phase has a half-life > 50 hours, which is considered to represent clearance due to the slow dissociation of the drug after binding to ACE.
+The half-life of ramiprilat after multiple daily (MDD) administration is dose-dependent, with a half-life of 13-17 hours for 5-10 mg MDD and 27-36 hours for 2.5 mg MDD.
+Plasma concentrations of ramiprilat (a metabolite of ramiprilat) exhibit a three-phase decline (initial rapid decline, apparent elimination phase, and terminal elimination phase).
+The initial rapid decline represents drug distribution to larger peripheral compartments, followed by binding to ACE in plasma and tissues, with a half-life of 2 to 4 hours.
+Due to the potent binding of ramiprilat to ACE and its slow dissociation from the enzyme, its elimination process occurs in two phases.
+The apparent elimination phase corresponds to the clearance of free ramiprilat, with a half-life of 9 to 18 hours.
+The prolonged half-life (>50 hours) of the terminal elimination phase likely represents the binding/dissociation kinetics of the ramiprilat/ACE complex.
+It does not lead to drug accumulation.
+After multiple daily doses of 5 mg to 10 mg ramipril, the half-life of ramipril concentration within the therapeutic range is 13 to 17 hours.

 Toxicity/Toxicokinetics